Louis Ginsberg: Personal life

 Louis Ginsberg was born in Newark, New Jersey, on October 1, 1895, to Pincus Ginsberg and Rebecca Schectman Ginsberg.
 His siblings included Abraham (Abe), Rose, Clara, and Hannah (Honey).
 Louis was stimulated to write poetry by Margaret Coult, a high school teacher who had him read Milton's L'Allegro or Il Penseroso, and write a poem like it.
 He retired from Central High School in 1961, although he began to teach grammar and composition at the Paterson, New Jersey, extension of Rutgers University until 1976.
 Louis and Naomi had two sons, Eugene Brooks Ginsberg in 1921 and Allen Ginsberg in 1926, both of whom became poets.
 Their marriage ended in divorce due to Naomi's institutionalization for mental illness.
 Her illness was the focal point for Allen's poem "Kaddish", in which he wrote: "and Louis needing a poor divorce, he wants to get married soon".
 Louis married Edith Cohen in 1950 with whom he spent the rest of his life.
 Louis died on July 6, 1976, and his son Allen, who learned to rhyme from his father, wrote the rhyming poem, Father Death Blues for him on July 8, 1976, over Lake Michigan.
-The last stanza of this poem appears on Allen Ginsberg's gravestone, which is between the gravestones for Louis and Edith.

 Portraits of the Ginsberg family were taken by photographer Richard Avedon and exhibited at the Gagosian Gallery and the Israel Museum.

 Poetry

-Louis' poems appeared in The Nation, The New Republic, The New York Times, Munsey's Magazine, The Forum, Rutgers' Alumni Quarterly, The Philadelphia Inquirer, Contemporary Verse, The Masses, the New York Evening Post, Argosy, the Newark Evening News and other periodicals, as well as in Modern American Poetry: A Critical Anthology, Third Revised Edition (1925) and Modern British Poetry, both edited by Louis Untermeyer.
+Louis' poems appeared in The Nation, The New Republic, The New York Times, Munsey's Magazine, The Forum, The Philadelphia Inquirer, The Masses, the New York Evening Post, Argosy, the Newark Evening News and other periodicals, as well as in Modern American Poetry: A Critical Anthology, Third Revised Edition (1925) and Modern British Poetry, both edited by Louis Untermeyer.
 Louis' first book of poetry, The Attic of the Past and other Lyrics, was privately published.
 He subsidized the publishing of The Everlasting Minute in 1937.
 In 1970, William Morrow and Company published Morning in Spring, his third book and the first book that he did not have to subsidize.
 Allen Ginsberg wrote the introduction to this book.
 Louis' last book, Our Times, was never published on its own.
 Michael Fournier collected and edited his poems, including those that would have been in Our Times.